-(a) On November 15, 2013, Petrolympic announced the discovery of a conventional reservoir of natural gas on its joint venture property in the Lower St. Lawrence area (the "Property") located in the Appalachian Basin of Quebec, which was announced by the Operator, Ressources & Energie Squatex Inc., ("Squatex").
-The Company holds an interest in 217,370 hectares (536,941 acres) of the Property through a joint venture with Squatex.
+On April 11, 2014, the Company announced the results of an independent resource evaluation carried out by Sproule Associates Limited ("Sproule") on a structure drilled on its joint venture property in the Lower St. Lawrence area (the "Property") located in the Appalachian Basin of Quebec.
+Sproule conducted its evaluation according to the Canadian Oil and Gas Evaluation Handbook reserve and resource definitions.
+The Company holds an interest in 431,339 hectares (1,065,839 acres) of the Property through a joint-venture with Squatex Energy and Resources Inc. ("Squatex"), the operator on the Property.